 a tablespoons of fresh thyme leaves or a teaspoon of dried thyme or mixed herbs

 1.5 litres of fresh beef stock or 3 beef stock cubes plus 1.5 litres of hot water from the kettle

 black pepper to taste

-Gently cook the sliced onions in butter or olive oil over a medium heat, while stirring.
+Gently cook the sliced onions in butter or olive oil over a low heat, while stirring.
 This can be done in a frying pan or straight in the Instant Pot on Saute Mode.
-Don’t let the onions burn but keep stirring and cooking for 15 to 20 min until they reduce down and turn a golden brown colour.
+Don’t let the onions burn but keep stirring and cooking for up to an hour until they reduce down considerably and turn a lovely caramelized brown colour.

-Transfer the onions to the Instant Pot if not already cooked in there or to a big stock pot, if cooking on the hob.
+Transfer the onions to the Instant Pot if not already cooking in there or to a big stock pot, if cooking on the hob.

 Add the wine and deglaze the base of the Instant Pot if you previously fried the onions in it.
 Make sure there are no caramelized bits of onion stuck to the base of the pot.

 Add the fresh beef stock or stock cubes plus the water, herbs, dried onion powder, garlic (fresh and dried) and stir to combine.